-Cranberries in general are rich in antioxidants, anti-cancer agents, Vitamin C and fiber.
-Cranberry juice is actually a well-known pet-safe pain relief remedy against pains associated with the urinary tract.
+Cranberries in general are rich in antioxidants, anti-cancer agents, Vitamin C, and fiber.
+Cranberry juice is a well-known pet-safe pain relief remedy against pains associated with the urinary tract.

 Similar to cranberries, blueberries are also packed with Vitamin C and have antioxidant properties.
-They are beneficial for cats when it comes to battling cancer, heart problems and asthma.
-You can actually find this superfood as an ingredient in a plethora of high quality cat food items.
+They are beneficial for cats when it comes to battling cancer, heart problems, and asthma.
+You can find this superfood as an ingredient in many high quality cat food items.

-You can dry clean, pesticide-free roots from dandelion and crush them into your pet’s food.
+You can dry clean pesticide-free roots from dandelion and crush them into your pet’s food.
 They work wonders for liver detoxification.
-On the other hand, dandelion leaves can also be fed to cats even without the trick of hiding them in their food.
+On the other hand, dandelion leaves can also be fed to cats even without hiding them in their food.
 Many cats eat grass occasionally, and your furball will benefit from dandelion leaves much more than from munching on grass streaks.

-Oily fish like salmon, anchovy and sardines are what qualifies as super-fish for felines.
-These types of fish are rich on Omega-3 fatty acids, which are crucial for leading a happy, healthy and thriving life.
+Oily fish like salmon, anchovies, and sardines qualify as super-fish for felines.
+These types of fish are rich on Omega-3 fatty acids, which are crucial for leading a happy, healthy, and thriving life.
 They can be given as substitute to cat food or as cat treats every now and then.
-Just keep in mind cats don’t like their fish cold or frozen and that you shouldn’t add any herbs or seasoning to the fish prior to serving it to your feline pal.
+Just keep in mind that cats don’t like their fish cold or frozen and you shouldn’t add any herbs or seasoning to the fish prior to serving it to your feline pal.

 Just like meat, eggs are extremely rich in protein.
 And yes, cats can indeed eat eggs as long as you serve them cooked and not raw.

-Egg are high in thiamine, natural fats, lysine, amino acids, Vitamins A, B12, D, E, K and other essentials.
-Egg yolks are higher on fats, whereas egg whites are higher on proteins.
-Cats can eat this superfood poached, fried, boiled or baked as a treat or mixed with cat food.
+Egg are high in thiamine, natural fats, lysine, amino acids, Vitamins A, B12, D, E, K, and other essentials.
+Egg yolks are higher in fats, whereas egg whites are higher on proteins.
+Cats can eat this superfood poached, fried, boiled, or baked as a treat or mixed with cat food.

 However, there is another downside to eggs apart from their yolks being high on fats – too much of this superfood can be harmful.
 Giving an egg to your kitty every day is the same as giving several eggs to a human being every single day.